On the Finiteness of Attractors for One-Dimensional Maps with Discontinuities: Contracting Lorenz maps

 \end{proof}

 Let us suppose, by contradiction, that $\leb([0,1]\setminus\beta_f(A_1))>0$.
-Thus, it follows from the claim above that $f$ can not have an Ewi attractor.
+Thus, it follows from the claim above that $f$ can not have a wandering interval $J$ with $c\in\partial J$.
 Also, by Lemma~\ref{lematres}, $f$ does not admit a cycle of intervals.
 Thus, it follows from Corollary~\ref{CorollaryTirandoMane} that